MiroRavaProj/Web-service-and-API-for-Space-Data/README.md

 This Readme contains information mainly for the Library, all the information about the Web-Service-Application and the Demo App, will be contained in a separate report.

+### The dist folder contains the EXE files for the demo_app, the EXE file for the web_service (if you want to test it locally) and also the library_package as a wheel.

 # Rocket Space Stuff Library

 Rocket Space Stuff is a Python library that allows you to interact with various space-related API endpoints.
 With this library, you can retrieve information about astronauts, launches, and launchers.